Action Forex - Forex Analysis, Currency Forecast, FX Trading Signal

 Technical Analysis Reports

-The common European currency traded almost flat on Monday morning against the US Dollar, as the currency exchange rate fluctuated below the 1.0550 mark.
-Previously, on Friday the currency pair met wi...
+As forecasted before, the common European currency has begun a retreat against the US Dollar, as on Monday morning the currency exchange rate was near the 1.06 level.
+That is due to the fact that the...

 |